gvwilson/sensibleadventures/cloudherd/reboot.md

   - chasing the trolls
 - details
   - Fly back to Stale with the wounded and the dead
-    - Bonzon giving crisp, unforgiving orders to a placating Dorbu
+    - Bonzon giving crisp, unforgiving orders to Dorbu
       - Bonzon wants patrols out right away, Dorbu wants to give the soldiers a rest
     - Rash makes a crack about knowing how it feels to be ordered around
+    - Bonzon glancing at cloudherds, clearly deciding *not* to say some things
   - Arrive in Stale
     - Soldiers offload the dead
     - Noxy is soothing the cloud